MatchuPitchu/react-summary/09_React Testing.md

 });
 ```

-- Example 3: API fetches external data; test only UI and avoid fetching in tests
+- `Example 3`: API fetches external data; test only UI and avoid fetching in tests
   - Hint: better way is to use `Mock Service Worker` to simulate HTTP request

 ```TypeScript